What do you use my council tax for?

 ** Includes all corporate services and corporate contingencies

-In addition, the council pays for schools services which are fully-funded by government grants that are restricted to these particular services.
+In addition, the council pays for school services which are fully-funded by government grants that are restricted to these particular services.

 For more information bands/guidance to accompany your Council Tax demand note (bill).